awsdocs/amazon-route53-docs/doc_source/com.au.md

 [Return to index](registrar-tld-list.md#index)

 **Confirmation email from the TLD registry**
-Our registrar associate, Gandi, resells \.com\.au domains through Tucows\.
-When you transfer a domain name to Route 53, Tucows sends an email to the registrant contact for the domain to verify contact information or to authorize transfer requests\.
+Our registrar associate, Gandi, resells \.com\.au domains through DomainDirectors\.
+When you transfer a domain name to Route 53, DomainDirectors sends an email to the registrant contact for the domain to verify contact information or to authorize transfer requests\.

 **Registration and renewal period**
 One to five years\.